Fundo295/Portfolio--Hackathon/README.md

 1. Clone the repository to your local machine using Git.
 2. Open the `index.html` file in a web browser to view the website.

-License

-This project is licensed under the MIT License, allowing for free use, modification, and distribution.

 Author

 Nomfundo Khoza